Jennifer Jordan, BSN ’13, DNP ’18, APRN

-Doctor of Nursing Practice candidate, Family Nurse Practitioner track
+Doctor of Nursing Practice graduate, Family Nurse Practitioner track

 Class of 2018

 If there is one word that captures Jennifer Jordan’s career as a nurse, it would be “versatility.”
 The Belchertown, MA resident has steadily worked her way up through the ranks over the past 20 years, starting out as a licensed practical nurse (LPN), advancing to the registered nurse (RN) level, and then earning a bachelor of science (BS) degree at Elms College in 2013.
-Her journey will come full circle in spring 2018, when she completes the family nurse practitioner (FNP) track of the doctor of nursing practice (DNP) degree.
+Her journey came full circle in spring 2018, when she completed the family nurse practitioner (FNP) track of the doctor of nursing practice (DNP) degree.
 In June 2018, Jennifer passed her FNP certification board exam.

 The main factor that motivated Jennifer to pursue the DNP-FNP was gaining the ability to autonomously manage her patients’ health.
 “The one piece that I’ve felt like I was prevented from doing,” she said, “was that provider piece.
 It started to become more difficult, especially when I was working with patients that I felt like I could get them to the next level, if I wasn’t held back.
 And so I needed to go beyond the boundary of a registered nurse at that point.”